 Maltese waters have plenty of wrecks from World War I and II.
-As of 1st May 2019 the following wrecks with significant historical value are under protection of Heritage Malta, and diving them requires a special permit.
-List of licensed dive centres will be added later.
+The following wrecks with significant historical value are managed by Heritage Malta’s Underwater Cultural Heritage Unit, and diving them requires a special permit (see approved dive schools).
 Maltese ID card holders can get Heritage Malta Shipwreck Club membership through a local dive club.

 World War I wrecks